boltops-tools/terraspace-docs/_docs/tfvars/instance-option.md

 A different statefile key path is used different `--instance` values.
 Example:

-    $ terraspace up server --instance kevin -y Building .terraspace-cache/dev/stacks/server__kevin <= DIFFERENT
+    $ terraspace up server --instance kevin -y Building .terraspace-cache/dev/stacks/server.kevin <= DIFFERENT
     Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.
     $

-The instance value is appended after the `__`.
+The instance value is appended after a period (`.`).
 This allows multiple instances of the infrastructure to be deployed without colliding.

 ## Code Instead of TfVars